nancy134/hiking-patches/content/patches/patch-1.md

 ---
-title: "48 4000-foot mountains in New Hampshire"
+title: "LRCT Achievement Patch"
 description: "Heading example Here is example of hedings.
 You can use this heading by following markdownify rules."
-image: "/images/blog-1.jpg"
+image: "/images/lrct-patch.jpeg"
 date: 2022-04-04T05:00:00Z
 draft: false
 ---